KiranAminPanjwani/KiranAminPanjwani/README.md

    <img width="40%" align="right"   src="https://user-images.githubusercontent.com/90326051/196059543-f26eed56-e331-4211-8c0f-7ec25ab482de.png">

-I'm a front-end developer who is enthusiastic about expanding access to open source, developing technology that elevates people, and fostering community.
+Throughout my journey as a front-end developer, I always remained passionate about expanding access to open source, creating technology that uplifted people, and nurturing community development.
 I particularly liked working with the technologies _**Html/CSS, Bootstrap, React.js, and Node.js**_.✨💖 I have also achieved a milestone by contributing to the **Microsoft Academic Content repository**.🎉

 I took part in the first-ever **Student Ambassador Bug Bash** where we had to enhance the content and service of Azure Static Web Apps in general in terms of readability and usability.